-We have recently developed high-throughput, sequencing-based approaches to study RNA secondary structure on a global scale.
-To do this, we have married classical nuclease-based structure mapping techniques with high-throughput sequencing technology to interrogate the pairing status of all nucleotides in the RNA molecules of eukaryotic organisms.
-Using this information, we are producing genome-wide collections of RNA secondary structure models for organisms of interest.
-We believe that the findings from these approaches highlight the importance of base-paired RNAs in eukaryotes and present an approach that should be widely applicable for the analysis of this key structural feature of RNA in any and all organisms.
+We have pioneered the development of high-throughput, sequencing-based approaches to simultaneously study RNA secondary structure and RNA-protein interactions on a global scale.
+To do this, we have married classical nuclease-based structure mapping techniques with high-throughput sequencing technology to interrogate the protein binding profile and pairing status of all nucleotides in the RNA molecules of eukaryotic organisms.
+We believe that the findings from these approaches highlight the importance of RNA-protein interactions and RNA secondary structure in eukaryotes and present an approach that should be widely applicable for the analysis of these key features in any and all organisms.

 We are also using these approaches to identify all small (sm)RNA-producing substrates of RNA-DEPENDENT RNA POLYMERASEs (RDRs).
 More specifically, we use the combination of transcriptome-wide double-stranded (dsRNA) and small RNA sequencing to interrogate the substrates of this class of enzymes in eukaryotes.
-We are currently characterizing the RDRs of Arabidopsis and C. elegans.
+We are currently characterizing the RDRs of Arabidopsis thaliana.